Irish Appeals Act 1783: Content

 The second dealt specifically with the right of appeal:

 The statute did not state that appeals from Irish courts lay with the Irish House of Lords, but in practice the Irish House of Lords took on this function.

 End of operation

 The Act of Union 1800 abolished the Irish parliament, and thus ended legislative independence.
-That act did not repeal the Renunciation Act, and even the Statute Law Revision Act 1871 repealed only a few short sentences at the end of section 2 relating to records of proceedings before 1782.
-Indeed, the act was still on the statute books when the Short Titles Act was passed in 1896.
+That act did not repeal the act, and even the Statute Law Revision Act 1871 (34 & 35 Vict. c.
+116) repealed only a few short sentences at the end of section 2 relating to records of proceedings before 1782.
+Indeed, the act was still on the statute books when the Short Titles Act 1896 was passed.

+The whole act was repealed by section 30(2) of, and part IV of schedule four to, the Northern Ireland Act 1962 (10 & 11 Eliz.
+2. c.
+30).